Holiday Safety Tips for Pets

 4) Be a Careful Host

 Gathering with family and friends is often a highlight of the holiday season.
-While enjoying your gracious hospitality, your guests may casually leave their cups and plates around your living space.
+While enjoying your gracious hospitality, guests may casually leave their cups and plates around your living space.
 Amidst your festivities, an inquisitive kitty or nosy mutt might eat or drink something they shouldn’t, such as:

 - Alcohol